General Information ▼

 The application deadline for domestic classified students (degree-seeking) status requires that Graduate Admissions receive all documents for admission to Graduate School no later than one month prior to the first day of classes in a term.
 The deadline for submitting an application for unclassified status is no later than five working days preceding the first day of regularly scheduled classes in a term.

 Application for admission to a degree program is a two-part process.
 Only after the prospective student has been admitted to Graduate School will the department of the intended degree major review the admissions file.
-The applicant should consult the appropriate program description in Chapter 2 and contact the academic unit offering the program for information on specific departmental application deadlines and program admission requirements.
+The applicant should consult the academic unit offering the program for information on specific departmental application deadlines and program admission requirements.
 Some academic units may require the submission of test scores, personal interviews, personal history forms, letters of recommendation, portfolios, auditions, or additional applications.
-Documents required for admission to a specific degree program should be forwarded directly to the academic unit for processing.
+Documents required for admission to a specific degree program should be submitted via email to email@example.com or mailed to Graduate Admissions, Campus Box 1047, SIUE, Edwardsville, IL 62026.
 Applicants assume full responsibility for supplying any credentials or data required for admission.

 Classified (degree-seeking) Status, Application to ▲

 In order to enroll as a domestic classified (degree-seeking) graduate student, an applicant must have completed all requirements for admission to the Graduate School no later than one month prior to the first day of classes in a term.
 In order to enroll as an international classified (degree-seeking) graduate student, an applicant must have completed all requirements for admission to the Graduate School no later than June 1st for Fall Semester, October 1st for Spring Semester and March 1st for Summer Semester.
 Failure to enclose the application fee or delay in forwarding transcripts to the Graduate Admissions Office will result in delayed processing of an application.
 Applicants whose official transcripts have not been received by Graduate Admissions cannot be admitted to the Graduate School.